hkennyv/next-theme-terminal/README.md

 To configure the site, edit the `siteconfig.json` file.
 This allows you to customize the site at build time without having to modify any code at all.

-Here is a complete sample file:
+Here is a complete sample file (used for the sample site):

 ```json
 {